PariaKashani/automatic-number-plate-recognition/README.md

-# automatic-number-plate-recognition
+# Automatic Persian Number Plate Recognition
-Using YOLOv7 to recognize Iraning number plates in images
+Using YOLOv7 to recognize Iranian number plates in images

 1. training a YOLOv7 on images containing number plates to detect plate region
 2. v1 -> using easyocr to read number plates <br>